demisto/content/Packs/AWS-SNS-Listener/Integrations/AWSSNSListener/README.md

 | Store sample events for mapping | Because this is a push-based integration, it cannot fetch sample events in the mapping wizard.
 After you finish mapping, it is recommended to turn off the sample events storage to reduce performance overhead. | False |
 | Use system proxy settings |  | False |

+If you select "no engine," make sure to click "Save" before testing the instance so that the server can assign a port to it.

 ## Commands